ssc-fort/ssc-fort.github.io/index.md

 - Tools to prioritise software composition results, also improving the utility of [SBOMs](https://www.cisa.gov/sbom).
 - Tools to compare and assess binary resulting from different builds from the same sources.
-- Tools to prevent the use of vulenerable AI datasets.
+- Tools to prevent the use of vulnerable AI datasets.

 ### Adapt, Report and Comply